Banff to Lake Louise (Bow Valley Parkway Hwy 1A)

 Park at the first available parking area on Vermilion Lakes road.
 To get to Vermilion Lakes Road, take the Norquay access into Banff off of Hwy 1, then make the first right turn.
 A valid Parks Canada pass is required to park.

 Alternatively you can access appropriate parking nearby by checking the banffparking.ca website.
-For example there is 12 hour free parking at the Fennlands site just adjacent to the Vermillion Lakes road which connects cyclists to the Bow Valley Parkway.
+For example there is 12 hour free parking at the Banff Train Station site just adjacent to the Vermillion Lakes road which connects cyclists to the Bow Valley Parkway.

 Amenities

-Washrooms are available a short distance from the parking spot along Vermillion Lakes Road and at the Lake Louise Visitor Centre at the turnaround point.
-Washrooms can also be found all along the Parkway at trailheads, campgrounds and rest stops and at Johnston Canyon.
+Washrooms are available a short distance from the parking spot along Vermillion Lakes Road, at the Banff Train Station parking area and at the Lake Louise Visitor Centre at the turnaround point.
+Washrooms can also be found at other points along the Parkway at trailheads, campgrounds and rest stops and at Johnston Canyon.

 Points of Interest